Weckyy702/serverModPack/README.md

 # serverModPack
-Modpack for the Server (MC 1.10.2)
+Modpack for the Server
+Minecraft version 1.10.2
+subjhect to change